b4a4768543/ROS_NOTE/README.md

 Problem: If you use Ubuntu16 and catkin_make ur_modern_driver, it will show error.
 So you need to modify ~/ur_modern_driver/src/ur_hardware_interface.cpp
-Open ur_hardware_interface.cpp and replace all hardware_interface by type.
+Open ur_hardware_interface.cpp and replace all "hardware_interface" by "type".

 ### 3. roslaunch ur10_moveit_config ur10_moveit_planning_execution.launch limited:=True
 Start path planning software, and limited constrain that robot do not have collision